The Business Context

 Strike the Balance between Enough and Too Much with Accordions

 Nearly every Visit page we studied used accordions.
-When you’re looking at a long list of content, the option of tucking away big chunks of it into a collapsable block sounds pretty appealing.
+When you’re looking at a long list of content, the option of tucking away big chunks of it into a collapsible block sounds pretty appealing.
 That said, there are ways to do it well and plenty of ways it can go wrong.

 Whenever you use an accordion, you’re asking users to click or tap to see more.
 While requiring an action like this can be a nice way to keep visitors engaged, whatever they see before interacting needs to accurately represent what’s inside.
 Let’s say a user wants to know whether they can carry a backpack around the museum.
 A generic heading — like “Guidelines” — doesn’t speak to its contents and the user could easily overlook it.
 Accordions that are organized well and labeled clearly — more like ”What You Can Bring in the Gallery” — can improve content organization and reduce cognitive load.